71 good interview questions to ask candidates (with types)

 71 good interview questions to ask

-Reviewing good questions to ask candidates can help you plan fun and interesting interviews.
+Reviewing good questions to ask candidates can help you plan a fun and interesting interview.
 It's also a great way to change up your routine if you've been working as an interviewer or recruiter for an extended period of time.
 Here are some of the most common types of interview questions you could ask:

 At the beginning of an interview, it's always good to ask some simple personal questions to help the person you're interviewing feel comfortable and relaxed.
 Questions of this type are also useful when you want to make sure that the candidate's personal qualities align well with the company's values and culture.
 Here are examples of personal interview questions: